bendqh1/javascript/block_websites/block_all_webpages_of_a_website_except_these_webpages.md

     &&
     !window.location.href.includes('D') // preview-edit-page of edit-page
 ) {
-    window.location.href = 'A'; // every webpage which is not one of the three above leads to page A }
+    window.location.href = 'A'; // every webpage of website A which is not one of B, C or D leads to webpage A }
 ```